-"Once we knew there could be a floor price for the purchase of our credits, we were able to quickly raise a fund to support expansion." -Project Developer
+"Once we knew there could be a floor price for the purchase of our credits, we were able to quickly raise funds to support expansion." -Project Developer

-3. Facilitating connections between buyers and suppliers: African project developers rely on intermediaries with high fees or need to spend heavily on in-house marketing and sales departments to bring their credits to market.
-Similarly, buyers indicate that there is often a significant amount of work required to identify and vet projects in the African continent (e.g., hard to validate the quality and ensure integrity).
+Facilitating connections between buyers and suppliers: African project developers rely on intermediaries with high fees or need to spend on in-house marketing and departments to bring their credits to market.
+Similarly, buyers indicate that there is often a significant amount of work required to identify and vet projects in Africa (e.g., difficulties to validate quality and ensure integrity).
 AMCs can build a network of project developers and easily connect buyers to relevant suppliers.

-"We have been working to figure out a route to market and build a sales team, but we didn't know this before, so we had to rely on brokers or marketing consultants or other intermediaries." -Project Developer
+"We have been working to figure out a route to market and build a sales team, but we didn't know this before, so we had to rely on brokers or marketing consultants or other intermediaries." - Project Developer

-4. Ensuring a supply of high-quality, high-integrity credits for purchase: Stakeholders have indicated that sourcing quality credits from Africa with transparency on co-benefits to local communities and asset owners is usually challenging.
+Ensuring a supply of high-quality, high-integrity credits for purchase: Stakeholders have indicated that sourcing quality credits from Africa with transparency on co-benefits to local communities and asset owners is usually challenging.
 An AMC can set strict guardrails for building supply pools and vet carbon projects to ensure high-quality and highintegrity credits.

 "You have to do a lot of due diligence on projects to understand the integrity, quality and social impact.
-Existing rating systems aren't always accurate." -Buyer Opportunity list of the AMC founding buyers will be announced on ACMI's landing page (SEforAll.org/ACMI).
+Existing rating systems aren't always accurate." -Buyer

+ACMI, together with several buyers, is setting up a multimillion-dollar advance market commitment to purchase African carbon credits between now and 2030.
+The list of the AMC founding buyers will be announced on ACMI's landing page (SEforAII.org/ACMI).
 ACMI intends to increase the total commitment size in the coming year.
 To join the AMC, companies sign a non-binding letter of intent (LOI) to purchase African carbon credits between now and 2030.
 Companies will be expected to finalize a formal purchase of carbon credits from a project developer within two years of signing the LOI.
-The terms for the purchase contract are negotiated directly between the buyer and the project developer (including when the carbon credit will be delivered).
+The terms for the purchase contract are negotiated directly between the buyer and the project developer (including when carbon credits will be delivered).